miso-lims/runscanner/docs/installation.md

 The ignoreSubdirectories field is used to exclude subdirectories from processing.
 For example, a known bad run or a test folder holding temporary files like /test/mytestrun.
 This is optional and in cases where ignoreSubdirectories is not included in the configuration file, all subdirectories under that instrument path will be processed by Run Scanner.
+For some examples of how to use this feature, check out the tests inside `SchedulerTest`.

 The name/platformType combination is used to define how to interpret the sequencer's results.
 A full list of instrument options can be found in